Taking expert advice one step further

 And here are 3 reasons to help you better understand :)

-• Even if your diet is balanced, there is one reality: today's foods tend to be much lower in nutrients than those than those eaten by our grandparents.
-Intensive conventional farming and pesticide use deplete the minerals in the soil... as does over-processing of food, which strips it of its nutritional density.
+Even if your diet is balanced, there's one reality: today's foods tend to be much lower in nutrients than those than those consumed by our grandparents.
+Intensive conventional farming and the use of pesticides deplete the soil of minerals... just as excessive food processing robs foods of their nutritional density.

 3 tips for successful supplementing